marchbox/intl-elements/README.md

 `Intl.DisplayNames` constructor has `dateTimeField` as one of its possible values, but you can use `datetimefield` or `DATETIMEFIELD` as the value of `option-type` attribute.

+Some option attributes only accept a limited set of values.
+For example, the `option-calendar` attribute only accepts `buddhist`, `chinese`, `coptic`, etc.
+The provider elements use [`Intl.supportedValuesOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/supportedValuesOf) to verify if a value is valid before updating its consumer elements.
+If a value is invalid, the consumer elements will not be updated/rendered.

 ### Styling